Single Unit Mobility

 Similar to what was illustrated in a recent space war movie.

-in the X-Y directions in a 3D work space; thus they are
+in the X-Y directions in a 3D work space; therefore they are

 Learn more about AI Robotics with the CYCOGS®